Small Business Valuations Plunge 5% Last Week!

 Let’s review the recent valuation fluctuations in the stock market through the lens of the small business owner and use the popular fictional character Mr. Market.
 Mr. Market was created by Benjamin Graham for his 1949 book, The Intelligent Investor.
 By the way, Benjamin Graham taught Warren Buffet about investing.

 One morning Mr. Market hears on the news that the Chinese economy and stock market are in a downward spiral.
 He panics.
 He comes rushing over to you and offers to sell you shares of his small business at a discount.
 How do you decide to invest or not?
 Do you listen to the shiny shoed analysts on the TV?
 Or do you look at his business and determine the value based on what you know about it.
-When you look at the business itself, it is a buying opportunity created by a panicked, over reacting owner.
+When you look at the business itself, it is a buying opportunity created by a panicked, overreacting owner.

-Next month, Mr. Market hears that the Federal Reserve has decided not to raise interest rate for the next six months for sure.
+Next month, Mr. Market hears that the Federal Reserve has decided not to raise interest rates for the next six months for sure.
 He is ecstatic and knows the future looks so much brighter today.
 Now, he comes over and asks to buy shares in your business.
-He will even offer you a premium today because he is fired up about the future opportunities.
+He will even offer you a premium today because he is fired up about future opportunities.
 Isn’t this a better opportunity for you to sell some of your shares to him?